-For the second half of the workshop, the 40 or more participants separated into five language-based groups (Italian, Spanish, French, German and English) in order to share our ideas on strategies for action in the coming year against NATO and EU militarization in and by our organizations at home.
+For the second half of the workshop, the 40 or more participants separated into five language-based groups (Italian, Spanish, French, German and English) to share our ideas on strategies for action by women against NATO and EU militarization.

 1. The feminist case against NATO as an international actor.